sj14/dbbench/README.md

 Usage                     | Description                                   |
 --------------------------|-----------------------------------------------|
 \mode once                | Execute the following statements only once (e.g. to create and delete tables).
 \mode loop                | Execute the following statements in a loop.
 Executes them one after another and then starts a new iteration.
-Add another `\mode loop` to start another batch of statements.
+Add another `\mode loop` to start another benchmark of statements.
 {{.Iter}}                 | The iteration counter.
 {{call .Seed 42}}         | [godoc](https://golang.org/pkg/math/rand/#Seed) (42 is an examplary seed)
 {{call .RandInt63}}       | [godoc](https://golang.org/pkg/math/rand/#Int63)